 Cuenca, with a population of about 56,000, lies east of Madrid in the large, sprawling region called Castilla-La Mancha in Spain’s heartland.
 A medieval city dating from the 700s, Cuenca’s historic center lies on a high spur of rock surrounded on three sides by dramatic gorges.
 Cream-colored stone buildings and steep, narrow, cobblestoned streets and alleyways make it a delight to explore.
 (The modern city lies downhill, on more level ground.)

-And now, with a new highspeed AVE train cutting travel time to Madrid down to 50 minutes, the city is becoming a weekend and second-home destination for Madrileños seeking a slower pace and a lower cost of living.
+The highspeed AVE train cuts travel time to Madrid down to 55 minutes, making the city a weekend and second-home destination for Madrileños seeking a slower pace and a lower cost of living.

-If you live in Cuenca you can buy your fruits, vegetables, bread and meats at the traditional market in the city center or in shops and bakeries nearby.
-Have a cup of thick hot chocolate or a café con leche, with a fried-bread churro to dip in it, at the market café for a couple of euros.
+If you live in Cuenca you can buy your fruits, vegetables, bread, and meats at the traditional market in the city center or in shops and bakeries nearby.
+Have a cup of thick hot chocolate or a café con leche, with a fried-bread churro to dip in it, at the market café for a couple of euro.

 A long, flat baguette of bread baked in a wood oven (pan de leña) will set you back about a euro.
 Meat vendors sell a staggering array of chorizos—Spanish sausages—that, sliced thin and served with the region’s red wine, make a tapas tray to die for.